electricimp/AzureIoTHub/README.md

 This callback is a good place to call the [*connect()*](#connect) method again, if an unexpected disconnection occurred.

-**Note** IoT Hub expires authentication tokens.
-When the token expires, the client connection disconnects and the onDisconnected handler is called.
-To reconnect with a new token, you can simply execute the connect flow again by calling [*connect()*](#connect).
+**Note** Authentication token always has an expiration time.
 The library is configured to request tokens with a one-hour life.
+If the [SAS token auto-refresh](#refreshing-sas-tokens-automatically) feature is disabled and the current token has expired, the Azure IoT Hub disconnects the device and the *onDisconnected()* handler is called.
+To reconnect with a new token, you can simply execute the connection flow again by calling [*connect()*](#connect).

 | Parameter | Data&nbsp;Type | Description |
 | --- | --- | --- |